 I am writing this story to any authorities who care about our country’s future healthcare system and those who pursue justice and transparency.

 I am a foreign graduate physician who’s a naturalized US citizen who has had difficulties for the past few years to secure a residency spot in my desired specialty which is Internal Medicine.
-I am ECFMG certified with scores above 220 with no attempts on the USMLE’s.
+I am ECFMG certified with scores above 220 on step 1, 2 and CS pass- All 1st attempts on the USMLE’s.

 Soon after I came to this beautiful country, I started seeking employment like many other migrants.
 I was naïve enough to not understand that my skill-set as a physician could not secure me a job in a hospital or outpatient setting since working as a medical assistant or phlebotomist required a degree and training.